A typical Wyvern Rising event begins Friday evening and continues uninterrupted until Sunday.

 The game directors and staff will portray non-player characters (NPC’s), including monsters and miscellaneous townsfolk, for player characters (PC’s) to interact with.

 Each event will have several plots or story lines in which characters may participate.
-It is up to each player whether he/she wants to become deeply involved in a given plot, or just live a ‘normal’ life like the other common citizens.
+It is up to each player whether they want to become deeply involved in a given plot, or just live a ‘normal’ life like the other common citizens.
 Points are awarded for good role-playing and cabin decoration.
 These role-playing points (RP) may later be converted for additional character Build points.